eml10n/digisecdirectory/content/en/keeweb.md

 credits: Text by Khairil Zhafri/EngageMedia.
 date: 2023-01-19T17:43:57.715Z
 ---
-K﻿eeWeb is an open-source password manager based on KeePass.
+KeeWeb is an open-source password manager based on KeePass.
 It is available as a web app that works with modern internet browsers on desktop and mobile devices.